kaic/win-post-install/CONTRIBUTING.md

 ### Adding Software to the Catalog

-Software is defined in `src/data/software-catalog.js`.
+Each software is defined in its own file: `src/data/software/<category>/<software-id>.js`

+The main catalog file `src/data/software-catalog.js` automatically imports all individual files.

 #### Software Object Schema